FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

 run: (make sure you build the debug version)
 ```
-arm-none-eabi-gdb -q /path/to/executable/mps2_demo
+$ arm-none-eabi-gdb -q /path/to/executable/mps2_demo

+(gdb) target remote :1234
+(gdb) break main
+(gdb) c
 ```
 ## Demo
-This Demo implemets the blinky program, the user should expect the the word "blinking" to be repeatedly prited on the screen
+This Demo implemets the blinky program, the user should expect the word "blinking" to be repeatedly prited on the screen